-Empowering Youth for Positive Change (EYPC) assesses the need for IFI services on a case-by-case basis, determining the scope of need of these more intensive services before meeting with a family in the privacy of their own home.
-IFI is designed to be an intensive service provided to children and adolescents that have severe emotional disturbances or substance abuse issues.
+EYPC assesses the need for IFI services on a case-by-case basis, determining the scope of the need for these more intensive services before meeting with a family in the privacy of their own home.
+IFI is designed to be an intensive service for children and adolescents with severe emotional disturbances or substance abuse issues.
 IFI services can include, but are not limited to:

-• Rehabilitative supports to prevent the need for out-of-home placement and/or more restrictive services.
+- Rehabilitative support to prevent the need for out-of-home placement and/or more restrictive services.

-This counseling option encompasses all aspects of a child’s/adolescent’s life, allowing our experienced professionals to address the need for help at any angle.
-The family unit, school representatives, community agencies and other clinical services can participate in the IFI process, in order to provide a full range of support for the individual.
+This counseling option encompasses all aspects of a child’s/adolescent life, allowing our experienced professionals to address the need for help from any angle.
+The family unit, school representatives, community agencies, and other clinical services can participate in the IFI process, providing full support for the individual.